fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 The subscriptions are done using the [useSubscription](https://www.apollographql.com/docs/react/api/react/hooks/#usesubscription) hook function.

-Let's modify the code like so:
+Let's make the following changes to the code.
+Add the code defining the order to the file <i>queries.js</i>:

 ```js
 // highlight-start